Doreen Kartinyeri: Genealogical work

-Hindmarsh Bridge
+Hindmarsh Island Bridge

-Doreen played a significant and controversial role in the Hindmarsh Island Bridge Affair in the 1990s.
-All of her prior research sparked her passionate and argumentative side in 1993, when the South Australian State Government put forward a proposal to build a bridge between Hindmarsh Island and Goolwa.
-Doreen quickly became a key figure in the movement against this proposal, saying that Hindmarsh Island was sacred land, particularly for Indigenous women, for reasons which her and her group would not disclose.
-In early 1994, Doreen's group were successful in their application to the Federal Government to gain a heritage order to prohibit the bridge being built.
-However, in 1995, the Royal Commission conducted an investigation into Doreen's movement and concluded that their “indigenous women” argument was fabricated.
-In addition, several Ngarrindjeri (the women native to Hindmarsh Island), said that they knew nothing of the spiritual importance that Doreen was talking about.
-Furthermore, in March 1996, the Howard government re-approved the plans for the bridge and in the year 2000, it was built.
-During this time, there was much debate and discussion as to whether Doreen and her group were telling the truth or not.
-Doreen always maintained her passion and that what she was saying was true and as a result, she bore the brunt of the criticism and debate.
+Kartinyeri played a significant and controversial role in the Hindmarsh Island Bridge affair in the 1990s, after the South Australian Government put forward a proposal to build a bridge between Hindmarsh Island and Goolwa.
+Kartinyeri quickly became a key figure in the movement against this proposal, saying that Hindmarsh Island was sacred land, particularly for Ngarrindjeri women.
+In early 1994, Kartinyeri's group were successful in their application to the Federal Government to gain a heritage order to prohibit the bridge being built.
+However, following a royal commission in March 1996 that debunked the women's claims, the Howard government re-approved the plans for the bridge and in the year 2000, it was built.

-Finally, in 2010, the South Australian government recognised the honesty of Doreen and her group, formally acknowledging that "women members of the Ngarrindjeri traditional owners were genuine in the mid-1990s when they said that the construction of the bridge would violate their most sacred beliefs."
-Years later, in an interview on ABC radio with Mike Sexton in 2007, Doreen described her position on this ordeal, saying: "If I was a destructive person I would have went and blown it up, and that's the truth.
-I would have went and blown it up, but I hate destroying things."
-Mike Sexton went on to say that "She was defiant to the end.
-A decade after the phrase 'secret women's business' entered the Australian vernacular, Doreen Kartinyeri maintained her rage against the bridge at Hindmarsh Island."
+Finally, in 2010, the South Australian government recognised the honesty of Kartinyeri and her group, formally acknowledging that "women members of the Ngarrindjeri traditional owners were genuine in the mid-1990s when they said that the construction of the bridge would violate their most sacred beliefs".
+Years later, ABC journalist Mike Sexton, who had interviewed her not long before her death, said "She was defiant to the end.
+A decade after the phrase 'secret women's business' entered the Australian vernacular, Doreen Kartinyeri maintained her rage against the bridge at Hindmarsh Island".